LauJohansson/LauJohansson/README.md

 *	[Probalistic Graph Model (Linear Dynamical System) - Predicting Covid19 (NumPyro)](https://github.com/LauJohansson/Predict_Covid19_PGM_NumPyro)

-## Explorify data
+## Explorifydata.com
-Me and some of my fellow student have made a webpage with data science content called [ExplorifyData](https://explorifydata.com/) - Check it out!
+Me and some of my fellow students have made a webpage with data science content.
+Check it out at [Explorifydata.com](https://explorifydata.com/).

 ## Contact
 You can reach me at my [LinkedIn profile](https://www.linkedin.com/in/lau-johansson/).